vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 ---
 title: Microsoft Defender for Endpoint in the Microsoft Defender portal
-description: Get an overview of what to expect when moving from the Microsoft Defender Security Center to the Microsoft Defender portal ms.service: defender-xdr ms.localizationpriority: medium f1.keywords:
+description: Get an overview of what to expect when running Microsoft Defender for Endpoint in the Microsoft Defender portal ms.service: defender-xdr ms.localizationpriority: medium f1.keywords:
 - NOCSH
 ms.author: dansimp
-author: dansimp
+author: diannegali
-manager: dansimp
+manager: deniseb
-ms.date: 02/27/2024
+ms.date: 09/13/2024
 audience: ITPro
 ms.topic: conceptual
 search.appverid: